-On Friday we saw clearer than ever that our enemies might come from abroad but many of them now live concealed within our own societies.
+On Friday, we saw clearer than ever that our enemies might come from abroad but many of them now live concealed within our own societies.
 They live in the shadows.
 Islamic extremists have to hide, lie and scare to succeed.
 But we do not.
 We fight in broad daylight.
 We gather in the streets, as 600 of us did in Manchester yesterday night.
-We sing our values loud and clear at concerts and conferences, we talk to each other in coffee shops and restaurants, and we write all over the newspapers and magazines.
+We state our progressive values loud and clear at concerts and conferences, we talk to each other in coffee shops and restaurants, and we write all over the newspapers and magazines.

 This is a cleavage worth noting, not least because it goes beyond typical narratives of alterity.
 Today, there is not only a distinction between us and them, there is a clear distinction between what is right and what is wrong.
-In the West we have a long and bloody history which has led us to protest many times.
+In Europe, we have a long and bloody history which has led us to protest many times.
 In the twenty-first century, when we are dissatisfied about something, we may call for a vote on it, organize a petition, rally in the streets, or a number of other options.
 But we do not go around blowing people up.
-We are different.
+In this sense, we are different.

 So as news outlets report fighter jets moving in on Syria since Sunday and talks develop within the international community, it is good to see that our politicians are not shying away from their duties.
 If we need to declare state of emergency in order to prevent more deaths, then we should.
 If we need to close borders and ground airplanes, then we must.
-And if we need to call our soldiers and ask them to defend us abroad, then it is our duty to do so.
+And if we need to call our soldiers and ask them to defend us, at home or abroad, then it is our duty to do so.

 It does seem like the people of the world must, once again, choose which side they are on – our side or the terrorists' side.
 There is no middle ground.
 And believe me when I say this: we are right, they are wrong.